250+ SATs Questions Free To Download [With Answers]

 - Paper 3: Reasoning (40 minutes)

-These 2 papers evaluate students’ reasoning and problem solving skills.
-Questions on this paper vary in style, with some involving more complex problem solving scenarios.
+These 2 papers evaluate childrens reasoning and problem solving.
+Questions on these papers vary in style, with some involving more complex problem solving scenarios.

 SATs maths question example 1